pingcap/docs/tidb-cloud/tidb-cloud-faq.md

 ### How do I connect to my database in a TiDB cluster?

+For a Dedicated Tier cluster, the steps to connect your cluster are simplified as follows:

+1. Authorize your network.
-In your dedicated cluster,you need to do four steps to connect to your cluster: Authorize your network; Set up your database users and login credentials;Download and config your cluster server TLS; Select the type of SQL client and execute an auto-generated command,and then you can connect to your cluster through SQL client.For more details, see [Connect to Your TiDB Cluster](/tidb-cloud/connect-to-tidb-cluster.md).
+2. Set up your database users and login credentials.
+3. Download and configure TLS for your cluster server.
+4. Choose a SQL client and execute an auto-generated command displayed on the TiDB Cloud UI, and then connect to your cluster through the SQL client.

+For detailed steps, see [Connect to Your TiDB Cluster](/tidb-cloud/connect-to-tidb-cluster.md).

 For a Serverless Tier cluster, the steps to connect your cluster are simplified as follows: